 Slip and Fall Accidents on Cruise Ships

-At Gerson & Schwartz PA, our law firm specializes in cruise ship slip and fall injury claims.
-Our Florida cruise ship slip and fall attorneys routinely represent injured passengers against all the major cruise line operators.
-We have the experience and expertise to combat the cruise line companies for their negligence and hold them accountable in the court.
-The cruise line will fight you, but we will also fight back to protect your legal rights.
+If you or a loved one sustain a serious injury on a cruise ship, our personal injury law firm may even conduct a vessel inspection so we can evaluate test and inspect the area where your accident occurred.
+Gerson and Schwartz law firm specializes in cruise ship slip and fall injury claims.
+Our cruise slip and fall attorneys are located in Miami, Florida close to the port of Miami.
+We routinely represent injured passengers against all the major cruise line operators.
+Our personal injury law firm has the experience and expertise to combat the cruise line companies for their negligence and hold them accountable in court.
+Though the cruise line will fight you, we will also fight back to protect your legal rights.

 Contact Us Toll Free at 1-877-475-2905 Today For a Legal Opinion or Contact Us Online